jguerra7/Powershell_Training/07_MultiTasking_background_Jobs/01_Multi_tasking_windows_powershell.md

 Of course, you could spawn multiple Windows PowerShell sessions to do this, but as it turns out, this approach is unnecessary.

 Windows PowerShell includes a built-in job architecture that enables us to get PowerShell truly multitasking.
-By the end of this hour, you’ll understand all about how the jobs system works.
+By the end of this section, you’ll understand all about how the jobs system works.

 INVESTIGATING THE POWERSHELL JOB ARCHITECTURE
 The UNIX/Linux operating system family has long had the ability to send shell commands to the background for “behind the scenes” processing.
 Thanks to the Windows PowerShell team, we now also have this ability.